ScienceBlogs

 Chiara Salati

-Researcher at the Institute for Comparative Federalism, Eurac Research, Chiara is currently a PhD candidate at the University of Macerata, with a thesis on the implementation of the principle of horizontal subsidiarity in Italian cities through the commons, from a wider European public law perspective.
-Her main research interests comprise participatory democracy and democratic innovations, cities and other local governments, subsidiarity, the commons.
+Chiara Salati is a post-doc researcher at the Institute for Comparative Federalism, Eurac Research.
+She received her PhD from the University of Macerata, with a thesis on the implementation of the principle of horizontal subsidiarity in Italian cities through the commons, from a wider European public law perspective.
+Her main research interests comprise participatory democracy and democratic innovations, cities and other local governments, subsidiarity, the commons, EU enlargement.
 She is a member of the research group Government and Law and the Metropolitan Legal Lab of the University of Antwerp.
 Since 2018 she collaborates with Labsus-Laboratorio per la sussidiarietà with action-oriented research on subsidiarity.

 Zemelak Ayitenew Ayele